hashicorp/terraform-provider-google/website/docs/r/bigquery_job.html.markdown

   (Optional)
   The format of the data files.
 For CSV files, specify "CSV".
 For datastore backups, specify "DATASTORE_BACKUP".
   For newline-delimited JSON, specify "NEWLINE_DELIMITED_JSON".
 For Avro, specify "AVRO".
 For parquet, specify "PARQUET".
   For orc, specify "ORC".
+[Beta] For Bigtable, specify "BIGTABLE".
   The default value is CSV.

 * `allow_jagged_rows` -
   (Optional)